 Specific demands in mental health practice

-There are daily and weekly tasks (demands) that occur in all mental health practices.
-If they are not met things come to a halt pretty fast.
-The daily key ingredients are scheduling appointments and providing therapy; then weekly we need to do the billing for therapy and collecting for therapy.
-Planning marketing, a fifth demand, while just as important, has a different pace that can create unique issues.
+There are core daily and weekly tasks (business demands) that occur in all mental health practices.
+If they are not met, things come to a halt pretty rapidly.
+The daily or weekly core activities are these:

-All these can be done in many different ways and still work very well.
+Every mental health practice must develop consistent ways to accomplish all these tasks or the business will fail.
+Of course, each of these can be done in many different ways and still work well.
 In fact, the methods will vary quite a bit depending on the organization’s size and structure.
 They must be done well and done consistently or the business will not succeed for long.

 Another metaphor: Doing the chores of business

 It is possible to develop your business systems, i.e., do your business chores, to the point that the owner’s experience is a “business running itself.”
-That of course is hardly the case.
-But if doing these business activities can feel that effortless, then we truly have arrived.
+That, of course, is hardly the case.
+But if doing these business activities can feel more effortless, then we truly have arrived.
 And inevitably the result will be business growth.